Submissions

 In instances where contacting the authors is not feasible, if authors are unresponsive, or if concerns remain unresolved, the Editorial Team may be contacted.
 They will collaborate with the complainant, author/s, and Editors-in-Chief or Editorial Board members to investigate, address, or resolve any concerns or complaints.

-Complaints, comments, or update requests related to scholarly validity, ethical or legal aspects of the paper or its review process will be thoroughly investigated as necessary, with final approval by the Editor-in-Chief for update requests pertaining to published papers.
-For ethical concerns, decisions are made by the Editor-in-Chief or Editorial Board members, with support from the Editorial Team to uphold core principles of publication ethics as outlined by COPE.
+Complaints, comments, or update requests related to scholarly validity, ethical or legal aspects of the paper, or its review process will be thoroughly investigated as necessary, with final approval by the Editor-in-Chief for update requests pertaining to published papers.
+For ethical concerns, decisions are made by the Editor-in-Chief or Editorial Board members, with support from the Editorial Team to uphold core principles of publication ethics as outlined by COPE (https://publicationethics.org/about/what-we-do/our-story/history-code-conduct).
 Other individuals and institutions may be consulted as needed, including academic authorities or experts in the field, with legal counsel sought if the complaint involves legal implications.

 Personal comments or criticisms will not be entertained, and all complaints, including anonymous ones, will be investigated.
 Complainants may request that their complaint be handled confidentially, and the Editorial Office, Editors-in-Chief, or other Editorial Board members will endeavor to do so as appropriate and in line with internal procedures.